RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_UNLIMITED_ALLOCATION_SIZE
 -----------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_UNLIMITED_ALLOCATION_SIZE``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is an integer define.

-DEFAULT VALUE:
+.. rubric:: DEFAULT VALUE:

 The default value is 8.

-VALUE CONSTRAINTS:
-    The value of this configuration option shall meet the constraints of all object classes to which it is applied.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

-    If :ref:`CONFIGURE_UNLIMITED_OBJECTS` is defined, then the value of this configuration option defines the default objects maximum of all object classes supporting :ref:`ConfigUnlimitedObjects` to
-    ``rtems_resource_unlimited( CONFIGURE_UNLIMITED_ALLOCATION_SIZE )``.
+If :ref:`CONFIGURE_UNLIMITED_OBJECTS` is defined, then the value of this configuration option defines the default objects maximum of all object classes supporting :ref:`ConfigUnlimitedObjects` to ``rtems_resource_unlimited( CONFIGURE_UNLIMITED_ALLOCATION_SIZE )``.

-NOTES:
+.. rubric:: NOTES:

 By allowing users to declare all resources as being unlimited the user can avoid identifying and limiting the resources used.

 The object maximum of each class can be configured also individually using the :c:func:`rtems_resource_unlimited` macro.

+.. rubric:: CONSTRAINTS:

+The value of the configuration option shall meet the constraints of all object classes to which it is applied.

 ..
 Generated from spec:/acfg/if/unlimited-objects

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_UNLIMITED_OBJECTS